Automated Conflict Detection in Merge Requests

 sys.exit(1 if report["status"] == "blocked" else 0)

-When the pipeline flags structural inconsistencies, teams must follow standardized remediation steps.
-The process for Resolving topology errors during branch merges typically involves isolating conflicting features, running shapely.union or shapely.difference to reconcile boundaries, and committing the cleaned geometry with a descriptive audit trail.
+When the pipeline flags structural inconsistencies, teams follow the topology error resolution workflow for branch merges β isolating conflicting features, reconciling boundaries with shapely.union or shapely.difference, and committing the cleaned geometry with a descriptive audit trail.

 name: Spatial Conflict Detection